SUPERAndroidAnalyzer/rfcs/text/0000-rfc-process.md

   demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
 * Submit a pull request.
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
+If you are willing to implement the RFC, you should note it in the pull request message.
 * The SUPER team triages RFC PRs.
 The team will either close the PR (for RFCs that clearly will not be accepted) or assign it a *shepherd*.
 The shepherd is a trusted developer who is familiar with the RFC process, who will help to move the RFC forward, and ensure that the right people see and